natalieagus/50002-2022/_lab/lab5.md

 +)
 ```

-`Lab5checkoff.jsim` checks out your design by attempting to run a test program and verifying that your Beta outputs the correct value on its outputs every cycle.
-The source for the test program can be found at `lab5.uasm.`
+> The source for the test program can be found at `lab5.uasm.` You don't need to read this if you don't wish to.

 The checkoff program attempts to exercise all the features of the Beta architecture.
-If this program completes successfully, it enters a two-instruction loop at locations 0x3C4 and 0x3C8.
-It reaches 0x3C4 for the first time on cycle `277`.
+If this program completes successfully, it enters a two-instruction loop at locations `0x3C4` and `0x3C8`.
+It reaches `0x3C4` for the first time on cycle `277`.

 `Lab5checkoff.jsim` will **VERIFY** that the instruction address (`ia[31:0]`), memory address (`ma[31:0]`),  memory write data (`mwd[31:0]`) and the memory control signals (`moe`, `wr`) have the correct values each cycle.